The Diverse Elders Coalition supports inclusive immigration reform

 Proposed changes to the “public charge” rule put immigration status at risk if an immigrant accesses or seeks access to programs that support health, nutrition, and economic stability.
 While this proposal has not yet been made permanent, healthcare providers and advocates are already reporting fewer immigrants accessing fewer services for fear of being denied a green card or U.S. citizenship.

-The Diverse Elders Coalition submitted a comment in opposition to this cruel proposal and are awaiting the results of the public comment period, which concluded on October 10, 2018.
-For more information, visit www.protectingimmigrantfamilies.org or read this Public Charge fact sheet from Justice in Aging.
+The Diverse Elders Coalition submitted a comment in opposition to this cruel proposal, but despite receiving more than 200,000 comments about the proposal, the revised Public Charge was scheduled to go into effect in February 2020.
+It is currently being challenged through the courts.
+For more information, visit www.protectingimmigrantfamilies.org or read this Public Charge primer from Justice in Aging.

 SUPPORTING IMMIGRANT INTEGRATION AND CULTURALLY AND LINGUISTICALLY APPROPRIATE SERVICES.